lukasroegner/homebridge-dyson-pure-cool/README.md

 **serialNumber**: Serial number of the device.

 **enableAutoModeWhenActivating**: If set to true, the Auto mode is enabled when you activate the device in the Home app.
+Defaults to `false`.

 **isNightModeEnabled**: If set to true, a switch is exposed for the night mode.
+Defaults to `false`.

 **isJetFocusEnabled**: If set to true, a switch is exposed for the jet focus.
 Only used for 2018 devices.
+Defaults to `false`.

 **isTemperatureSensorEnabled**: If set to true, a separate temperature sensor is exposed.
+Only used for non-heating devices.
 If set to false, the temperature is added as characteristic to the air purifier (does not show up in the Apple Home app).

 **isHumiditySensorEnabled**: If set to true, a separate humidity sensor is exposed.
 If set to false, the humidity is added as characteristic to the air purifier (supported in the Apple Home app).